 What is Gaucher disease?

-Gaucher disease is a genetic disorder.
-People with Gaucher disease have low levels of the enzyme called glucocerebrosidase.
+Gaucher disease is a genetic condition the results in people having low levels of the enzyme glucocerebrosidase (glu·co·ce·re·bro·si·dase).
 This enzyme helps break down fatty substances in the body.
-Without enough of this enzyme, fatty material build up in the liver, spleen, lungs, bone marrow and, less commonly, in the brain.
+Without enough of this enzyme, fatty material builds up in many tissues including the liver, spleen, lungs, bone marrow and, less commonly, in the brain.
 The build-up of this fatty material causes many of the body’s organs to stretch and not work well.
-Common symptoms include thinning of the bone (osteopenia), bone pain/fractures, enlarged liver (hepatomegaly) and/or spleen (splenomegaly), decreased red blood cells (anemia), fatigue, decreased number of blood platelets (thrombocytopenia), and easy bruising.
+Common symptoms include thinning of the bone (osteopenia), bone pain/fractures, enlarged liver (hepatomegaly), enlarged spleen (splenomegaly), lack of healthy red blood cells (anemia), fatigue, low blood platelet levels (thrombocytopenia), and easy bruising.

-There are three major types of Gaucher disease, referred to as Type I, Type II or Type III.
+There are three major types of Gaucher disease, referred to as Type 1, Type 2 or Type 3, and 2 subtypes.
 Symptoms can range from mild to severe and depend on the type of Gaucher disease.
-Gaucher disease occurs in approximately 1 in 60,000 individuals.
-Type I is the most common form of the disorder.
-It occurs more often in individuals of Ashkenazi (Eastern European) Jewish ethnicity than in those from other backgrounds.
-It affects about 1 in 900 individuals of Ashkenazi Jewish descent.

 Can Gaucher disease make it harder for me to get pregnant?